naveeez10/Marketplace-BLoC-Arch/README.md

-# OruPhones
+# Phone Marketplace with BLoC

-OruPhones is a Flutter application that allows users to explore and purchase various phone models.
+This is a Flutter application that allows users to explore and purchase various phone models.

 ## Getting Started